 U-46 (Kptlt.
 Engelbert Endrass), has been having a successful patrol, having just sunk two ships on the 26th.
 Operating far out in the Atlantic, suddenly experiences mechanical issues and dives unexpectedly, killing Oberbootsmaat Heinrich Schenk and Matrosenobergefreiter Wilhelm Reh.
 The U-boat recovers and returns to St. Nazaire, having been at sea for only a week (most patrols last about a month).

 Norwegian 1155 ton collier Diana hits a mine and sinks near Lizard Point in the English Channel.
 All 17 crew on board perish.
-It is not absolutely certain what happened to the Diana, since there were no survivors and there is nothing about her in the surviving German records.
-The Diana had been sailing in Convoy OA 218 previously, but not at the time of her loss.
+It is not absolutely certain what happened to Diana, since there were no survivors and there is nothing about her in the surviving German records.
+Diana had been sailing in Convoy OA 218 previously, but not at the time of her loss.
 Despite being lost near the coast, all that was ever found were a lifeboat and lifejacket with her name on it, along with scattered debris that may or may not have come from the Diana.
-The Germans have been using acoustic mines that detonate from the vibrations of propellers of passing ships and that is the likeliest cause of sinking.
+The Germans have been using acoustic mines that detonate from the vibrations of propellers of passing ships and that is the likeliest cause of the sinking.

 Royal Navy minesweeper 815 ton HMS Halcyon hits a mine off the River Tees, England.
 The badly damaged ship has several casualties but makes it back to port for extensive repairs.